 Commission on Approval of Teams.

-- Children's Hospital is accredited as a cystic fibrosis care center
+Children's Hospital is accredited as a cystic fibrosis care center by the

-- Children's Hospital is accredited as the only sleep medicine center
+Children’s Hospital is the only sleep medicine center in East Tennessee

 - Children's Hospital was awarded the 2013 Tennessee Nurses Association's